-In the next photo, people are shown queuing up to buy their war savings during 'Wings for Victory Week'.
+In this photo (above), people are shown queuing up to buy their war savings during 'Wings for Victory Week'.
 This was a nationwide initiative in which each local area was given a fundraising target to raise money to build new aircraft.
 Both of these events and many others were used to bolster morale and reassure people that the war was going well.

 Not all British people supported the war, however.
 'Lord Haw Haw', a group of British radio broadcasters based in Hamburg, Germany held negative views towards the Allies and felt that they should agree peace terms with the Nazis.

 The government wanted to use the BBC to counter anti-British propaganda.
 The BBC disagreed, arguing that:

 'to put out clumsy rebuttals at the behest of Government would dignify Haw-Haw's propaganda, and undermine the trust of the audience.
 In the long run, a trusted news source for audiences at home and abroad would be a more potent weapon.'

 Contribute - to give something, like money or time, for a purpose